LightningPiggy/lightning-piggy/Emulation.md

 ```

 If the emulated device is listening on a port (like the SimpleWiFiServer.ino example), you can connect to it by browsing to `http://localhost:1080`.

+# Credits

+This work stands on the shoulders of many giants and open source software projects, but these stand out in particular
+- Martin Johnson ([a159x36](https://github.com/a159x36)/[dzo](https://github.com/dzo)) for his QEMU-with-wifi fork
+- the Lightning Piggy team for supporting this effort